ViktorKare/bevf/README.md

 LiDAR layer removal and Point Reduction

 Please, refer to the file `mmdet3d/datasets/pipelines/loading.py` and change the values accordingly.
 Now, the default number of LiDAR layers or percentage of points will be removed from the test/train data.
+Note, we tested this only on nuScenes and KITTI.

 ```python
 """Layer reduction (beams)